man brushes a woman's real hand and a rubber hand hidden from her view

 Physical therapy for chronic pain focuses on finding out what you’re having trouble with and then developing ways to get you back to those things.
 The goal is to ensure you are able to safely interact with your environment in and outside of your home.

-It should approach pain management from multiple angles where the therapist can employ modalities such as ice, heat, and e-stim to address your pain.
+It should approach pain management from multiple angles where the therapist can use modalities, such as ice, heat, and e-stim to address your pain.
 Where available, the therapist may suggest aquatic therapy to give your joints and muscles a warm, relaxing environment to function in.

 Physical therapy may also incorporate land-based exercises to improve your strength and function to restore your activity to the highest possible level.